Geometric and Functional Inequalities for Log-concave Probability Sequences: Abstract

 \section{Abstract}

-{ We investigate various geometric and functional inequalities for the class of log-concave probability sequences.
+We investigate geometric and functional inequalities for the class of log-concave probability sequences.
 We prove dilation inequalities for log-concave probability measures on the integers.
-A functional analog of this geometric inequality is derived, giving large and small deviation inequalities from a median, in terms of a modulus of regularity.
+A functional analogue of this geometric inequality is derived, giving large and small deviation inequalities from a median, in terms of a modulus of regularity.
 Our methods are of independent interest, we find that log-affine sequences are the extreme points of the set of log-concave sequences belonging to a half-space slice of the simplex.
-This amounts to a discrete analog of the localization lemma of Lov\'asz and Simonovits.
-Further applications of this lemma are used to produce a discrete version of the Pr\'ekopa-Leindler inequality, large deviation inequalities for log-concave measures about their mean, and provide insight on the stability of generalized log-concavity under convolution. }
+We use this result as a tool to derive simple proofs of several convolution type inequalities for log-concave sequences, due to Walkup, Gurvits, and Klartag-Lehec.
+Further applications of our results are used to produce a discrete version of the Pr\'ekopa-Leindler inequality.